msilberberg2/MatlabPortfolio/README.md

 # MatlabPortfolio
-Some xample programs written in Matlab
+Some example programs written in Matlab